Your old Ruby on Rails application sucks

-Eight years ago, one of our very first and most dear clients landed a huge contract with one of the biggest luxury hotel chain in the world.
-For the sake of this post, we'll call him Mr. Thompson.
+Eight years ago, one of our very first and most dear clients landed a huge contract with one of the biggest luxury hotel chains in the world.
+For the sake of this post, we’ll call him Mr. Thompson.

-Mr. Thompson asked our help thanks to the recommendation of a mutual friend.
+Mr. Thompson asked for our help thanks to the recommendation of a mutual friend.
 He was in a dire situation: the deal was almost closed and they had already started outlaying a plan for doing a complete digital transformation for the hotels, involving the development of a suite of applications.
 But when he got to us, the whole operation was at risk.
-The deal was conditional to the successful shipping of the very first project: A time sharing management application for several locations, with a set of complex domain rules.
+The deal was conditional to the successful shipping of the very first project: A time-sharing management application for several locations, with a set of complex domain rules.

-So, when we took over the application, it had a mixture of coding styles (functional and stateless vs object oriented); a mix of frontend tools (like Angular and React; rails tests with fixtures and rspec specs with factories; dead code, incomplete and ill-specified features; and a broken test suite.
+So, when we took over the application, it had a mixture of coding styles (functional and stateless vs object-oriented); a mix of frontend tools (like Angular and React; rails tests with fixtures and rspec specs with factories; dead code, incomplete and ill-specified features; and a broken test suite.

 Mr. Thompson needed to deliver.
 We needed to deliver.